 Religious Education

-Opening Worlds curriculum and its associated teaching approaches will secure the highest possible quality of education for pupils.
-This is because the curriculum ensures that the subjects reflect the wide reference and academic practices, outside of school, to which they refer.
-In addition the material is organised so that pupils use earlier material to access to later material and so that pupils start to see how everything connects within a subject.
+The Opening Worlds curriculum, and its associated teaching approaches, secure the highest possible quality of education for pupils.
+The curriculum follows ten clear pedagogical principles which reflect our best current understanding of how children learn, and in particular, uses the strength of storytelling to ensure that the deep subject content is learnt and remembered.
+The material is organised so that pupils use earlier material to access to later material and so that pupils start to see how everything connects within a subject.

 RE Rationale